cube-js/cube/docs/Schema/measures.md

 ## Parameters
 ### type
-`type` is required parameter.
-There are various types that could be assigned to a measure.
-Please refer to [Measure Types Guide](types-and-formats#measures-types) for the full list of measure types.
+`type` is a required parameter.
+There are various types that can be assigned to a measure.
+Please refer to the [Measure Types Guide](types-and-formats#measures-types) for the full list of measure types.

 ```javascript
 ordersCount: {